Garfield Heights High School: Clubs

 The school also contains several student associations/clubs.
 The Students of Service program provides community service throughout the community and school.
-Other programs include: Drama Club, Art Club, Book Club, Tech Crew, Computer Club.
+Other programs include Drama Club, Art Club, Book Club, Tech Crew, and Computer Club.

 Academic Challenge Team

 The GHHS Academic Challenge team has the highest winning percentage of any team in school history.
 On May 5, 2007, the team participated in the Ohio Academic Competition (OAC) State Finals, where they won the OAC State Title, defeating defending state champion William V. Fisher Catholic High School in the finals.
 The team also got second place at the PACE Great Lakes Regional on April 14, 2008, losing to Stow-Munroe Falls High School.
 On April 19, 2008, the team claimed its 2nd NAQT State Title and on May 3, 2008, the team repeated at OAC State Champions, defeating Solon High School in the finals 58-44.
 The team started the 2007-2008 school year ranked #23 in the country and #1 in the state of Ohio.
 The team represented Ohio at the Panasonic Academic Challenge in Orlando.
 In 2010 the team traveled to New Orleans to participate in a National Tournament.
 The team earned a spot at Nationals by winning the televised Academic Challenge on Cleveland's ABC network affiliate.